RetroDECK/ES-DE/INSTALL-DEV.md

 Here %EMULATOR_ and %CORE_ are followed by the string RETROARCH which corresponds to the name attribute in es_find_rules.xml.
 The name is case sensitive but it's recommended to use uppercase names to make the variables feel consistent (%EMULATOR_retroarch% doesn't look so pretty).

-Of course this makes it possible to add any number of emulators to the configuration file if not only using RetroArch.
+Of course this makes it possible to add any number of emulators to the configuration file.

 The `winregistrypath` rule searches the Windows Registry "App Paths" keys for the emulators defined in the `<entry>` tags.
 If for example this tag is set to `retroarch.exe`, the key `SOFTWARE\Microsoft\Windows\CurrentVersion\App Paths\retroarch.exe` will be searched for.
 HKEY_CURRENT_USER is tried first, and if no key is found there, HKEY_LOCAL_MACHINE is tried as well.
-In addition to this, ES-DE will check that the binary defined in the key actually exists, and if not, processing will proceed with the next rule.
+In addition to this, ES-DE will check that the binary defined in the key actually exists, and if not, it will proceed with the next rule.
 Be aware that the App Paths keys are added by the emulators during their installation, and although RetroArch does add this key, not all emulators do.

 The other rules are probably self-explanatory with `systempath` searching the PATH environment variable for the binary names defined by the `<entry>` tags and `staticpath` defines absolute paths to the emulators.
-For staticpath, the actual emulator binary must also be included in the entry tag.
+For staticpath, the actual emulator binary must be included in the entry tag.

 The winregistrypath rules are always processed first, followed by systempath and then staticpath.
 This is done regardless of which order they are defined in the es_find_rules.xml file.